Table of Contents

 Can We Drink Water after Eating Sprouts?

-Drinking water right after eating sprouts will dilute them and lower the nutrition while messing up with the digestion and causing bloating.
+Drinking water right after eating sprouts will dilute them and lower their nutrition, messing up digestion and causing bloating.

 How Long Should You Cook Sprouts?